heig-vd-dai-course/heig-vd-dai-course/12-java-tcp-programming/PRESENTATION.md

 TCP is a transport protocol that is similar to a phone call:

-1. A connection is established between two parties (Unicast)
+1. A connection is established between two parties (unicast)
 2. Data sent is guaranteed to arrive in the same order
 3. Data can be sent again if needed (retransmission)